godaddy/gasket/packages/gasket-resolve/docs/api.md

 The package name only of a preset.

 For example:
+  - @gasket/preset-nextjs        - fullName
+  - @gasket/nextjs               - shortName
-  - @gasket/nextjs-preset        - fullName
+  - gasket-preset-nextjs         - user fullName
-  - nextjs                       - shortName
+  - nextjs                       - user shortName

 **Kind**: global typedef
 <a name="ModuleInfo"></a>